olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

 The last part of the code is the training section, which is the largest by far.
 We will cover it piece by piece below:

 As you may notice, at the top there are a few more hyperparameters that were not in the main part of the code. `batch_size` and `num_epochs` can also be changed to allow for optimization of the runtime.
 These two parameters are common to PyTorch classes and modules, so more info can be found externally [here](https://machinelearningmastery.com/difference-between-a-batch-and-an-epoch/).
+We will **not** be modifying those parameters in this tutorial.

-Additionally, we setup for DDP to split the calculations into [GPU] pieces, so the print will display "cuda:[#0-7]" for which GPU analyzed that particular part of the data.
-With the way we are running our script on Frontier (1 GPU per MPI rank), each process only sees their own "cuda:0" w/ GPU ID 0
+Additionally, we setup for `DDP` to split the calculations into [GPU] pieces, so the print will display "cuda:[#0-7]" for which GPU analyzed that particular part of the data.
+With the way we are running our script on Frontier (1 GPU per MPI rank), each process only sees their own "cuda:0" w/ GPU ID 0, even if you run with 8 GPUs per node.

 ```python
 def train_model(rank, world_size):